gimunBae/roclab/README.md

 If you use this package in academic work, please cite as:

-Bae, G. (2025). *roclab: Direct AUC Maximization for Binary Classification*.
+Bae, G., & Shin, S. J. (2025). *roclab: ROC optimizing binary classification model*.
 R package version 0.1.0.
 Available at: https://github.com/gimunBae/roclab